apiaryio/apiaryio.github.com/_posts/2014-12-04-Next-Version-of-API-Documentation.md

 ---
 title: Next Version of API Documentation
-excerpt: Starting today, we are setting the New Documentation as the default documentation for all new APIs.
+excerpt: Starting today, we are setting the new documentation as the default documentation for all new APIs.
 layout: post
 date: 2014-12-04 19:00:00 +0100
 author: frantisek